CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 We need to check our code behaves according to the specification.
 So we can write **tests** to check our code is behaving in a particular way.

-> 🔑 A test is any piece of code that checks a certain unit of code ( typically a function ) behaves in a particular way
+> 🔑 A test is any piece of code that runs an assertion on the code we're testing

 In addition, we want our tests to: